davidm/lua-parser-loose/README.txt

   lua_parser_loose

+  Does loose parsing of Lua code.
+  If the code has syntax errors, the parse does not abort; rather, some information (e.g. local and global variable scopes) is still inferred.
-  Demonstrates loose parsing of Lua code, as may be useful for code interactively typed into a text editor.
+  This may be useful for code interactively typed into a text editor.

-  This includes as an example a proof of concept of expanding Lua 5.2 code to Lua 5.1 code with explicit _ENV variable.
+  This includes as an example of expanding Lua 5.2 code to Lua 5.1 code with explicit _ENV variables.
 Example:

     "function f(_ENV, x) print(x, y)" -->
     "function _ENV.f(_ENV, x) _ENV.print(x, _ENV.y) end"